ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 ------

 ## Basic
- - If you work on the CEPC env of IHEP farm, you need to load the container of CEPC env with the following commands.
+ - If you’re working in the CEPC environment on the IHEP farm, you can load the CEPC container environment using the following commands:
    * `export PATH=/cvmfs/container.ihep.ac.cn/bin:$PATH`
    * `hep_container shell CentOS7`
    * `export PATH=/cvmfs/common.ihep.ac.cn/software/hepjob/bin:$PATH`

 ## Generator
- - Download madgraph from [http://madgraph.phys.ucl.ac.be](http://madgraph.phys.ucl.ac.be) and install it.
-And you need to install Pythia, ExRootAnalysis, and hepmc inside the madgraph.
-If pythia can not be used after installing, you can try `export PYTHIA8DATA="/cefs/higgs/zhuyf/workspace/madgraph/MG5_aMC_v2_9_18/HEPTools/pythia8/share/Pythia8/xmldoc"`, you need to change the path.
+ - To download and install MadGraph, visit http://madgraph.phys.ucl.ac.be.
+Once installed, you will also need to install Pythia, ExRootAnalysis, and HepMC within MadGraph.
+If Pythia does not work after installation, you can try the following command to set the PYTHIA8DATA environment variable (adjust the path as needed): `export PYTHIA8DATA="/cefs/higgs/zhuyf/workspace/madgraph/MG5_aMC_v2_9_18/HEPTools/pythia8/share/Pythia8/xmldoc"`.
- - To plot the JOI matrix shown in [https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802), you need to generate the samples of e+e- -> ZH (Z->vv,H->bb/cc/uu/dd/ss/gg) with the center of mass energy of 240 GeV.
-Since the Standard Model can not generate H->ss/uu/dd, you need to import model HEL_UFO when generate samples with madgraph.
+ - To plot the JOI matrix as shown in [https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802), you need to generate samples for the process e+e- -> ZH (with Z -> νν and H -> bb/cc/uu/dd/ss/gg) at a center-of-mass energy of 240 GeV.
+Since the Standard Model does not support H -> ss/uu/dd decays, you will need to import the HEL_UFO model in MadGraph for these samples.
-After launch madgraph, type import model HEL_UFO, then madgraph would automatically download this model and give back a command, you need to type this command.
+After launching MadGraph, type the following command: import model HEL_UFO.
+MadGraph will automatically download the model and return a command for you to run—simply execute the command it provides.

 ## Simulation
 #### Full Simulation